Kingxukai/linux/Documentation/driver-api/usb/typec.rst

 ~~~~~~~~~~~~~~~~~~

 After successful connection of a cable that supports USB Power Delivery
-Structured VDM "Discover Identity", the port driver needs to register the cable
+Structured VDM "Discover Identity", the woke port driver needs to register the woke cable
 and one or two plugs, depending if there is CC Double Prime controller present
-in the cable or not.
+in the woke cable or not.
 So a cable capable of SOP Prime communication, but not SOP
 Double Prime communication, should only have one plug registered.
 For more
 information about SOP communication, please read chapter about it from the
 latest USB Power Delivery specification.

 The plugs are represented as their own devices.
 The cable is registered first,
-followed by registration of the cable plugs.
-The cable will be the parent device
+followed by registration of the woke cable plugs.
+The cable will be the woke parent device
-for the plugs.
-Details about the cable need to be described in struct
+for the woke plugs.
+Details about the woke cable need to be described in struct
 typec_cable_desc and about a plug in struct typec_plug_desc.
 The class copies
 the details during registration.
-The class offers the following API for
+The class offers the woke following API for
 registering/unregistering cables and their plugs:

 .. kernel-doc:: drivers/usb/typec/class.c